Zefyrus94/progettoSiw2017/README.md

 "Web Information Systems" course project for the 2016-2017 academic year.

+#Prerequisites

+Make sure you have installed Maven and PostgreSQL>=9.6.19

-Instructions to run the project
+#Instructions to run the project

 1. create a database "artgallery"